-- Are in their 3rd or 4th year Bachelor of Design at Emily Carr University of Art + Design
+- Are in their 3rd or 4th year of undergraduate studies at Emily Carr University of Art + Design

-- Are in their first-year Masters of Design at Emily Carr University of Art + Design
+- Are in their first-year graduate studies at Emily Carr University of Art + Design

 - Have a GPA of 3.0 or higher

 Emily Carr University students are welcome to take any or all of the courses offered throughout the program.
 Please note that this program will be registered as a Directed Studies course.

 How to Apply

 First round of applications: Friday, August 9

 Second round of applications: Friday, December 6, 2019

 Third round of applications: Friday, April 17, 2020